dokuwiki/docker/README.md

 proper understanding of Linux, networking and Docker itself is not recommended.
 If you are a novice, you should probably use a shared hosting provider instead.

+If you use this image, **please leave a star at [Docker Hub](https://hub.docker.com/r/dokuwiki/dokuwiki)⭐**- it helps to improve the visibility in the registry.

 ## Quick Start:

     docker run -p 8080:8080 --user 1000:1000 -v /path/to/storage:/storage dokuwiki/dokuwiki:stable